Roman-Q/Test-automation/README.md

 # Test-automation
-practice with a different types of sowtware testing
+practice with a different types of software testing.